 Funding applications were adjudicated in May by the CKCA Steering Committee, with input from community arts councils.
 Support will go toward a wide range of projects, including individual and group projects, master classes, touring and major exhibition projects.

 “Supporting artistic and cultural efforts around the Basin brings vibrancy to our communities, whether it is through paint, music, theatre or craft,” said Michelle d’Entremont, Manager, Delivery of Benefits, Columbia Basin Trust.
 “It is incredible to see a wide range of projects again this year as Basin artists continue to bring joy and beauty to our communities.”

 CKCA funding helps individuals and organizations realize arts and cultural projects across all arts disciplines, including visual art, theatre, music, dance, media, literature and inter-arts.

-Columbia Basin Trust supports efforts to deliver social, economic and environmental benefits to the residents of the Columbia Basin.
-To learn more about the Trust’s programs and initiatives, visit www.ourtrust.org or call 1-800-505-8998.
+For 25 years, Columbia Basin Trust has been supporting the ideas and efforts of the people in the Columbia Basin.
+To learn more about the Trust’s programs and initiatives, visit ourtrust.org or call 1-800-505-8998.

 Lead image: LUNA Art Fest – Peek-a-booth-with-Viewer – Buchanan 2019.
 Photo submitted